Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 Garlic

-Fresh garlic, grated, is fantastic in the sauce.
+Fresh garlic, grated, is an excellent flavor enhancer in the sauce.

 White Wine

 Wine adds acidity and increases the flavor of the dish.
-We recommend using a dry white wine because red wine colors the tofu, and the dish will look weird.
+We recommend using a dry white wine because red wine colors the tofu, and the dish might look less appealing.

 If you don’t cook with wine, use vegetable broth instead.